telepresenceio/emojivoto/README.md

 ### In docker-compose

-It's also possible to run the app with docker-compose (without Linkerd2).
+It's also possible to run the app with docker-compose.

 Build and run: